bentiss/SimplePeripheralBusProbe/README.md

 Now that you have a working environment for overloading the DSDT, we can start inserting the probe in order to be able to dump traces.

-Let's say you have a HID over I2C device not working proprely and you want to check the I2C traces.
+Let's say you have a HID over I2C device not working properly and you want to check the I2C traces.

 The DSDT will look like (example taken from https://msdn.microsoft.com/en-us/library/windows/hardware/dn642101(v=vs.85).aspx):